RoOLeary/nextjs-docker-initial/README.md

 # PicNext Prototype

-This is an initial, bare bones sketch out of a Next.js site.
+This is an initial, bare bones, "kitchen sink" sketch out of a Next.js site.
 The objective is provide a functioning, demoable guideline as to how to implement the future Picnic web properties.
 Following instance features:

 - NextJS (with Typescript) *caveat - could use improvement
 - Built with SCSS - although support for styled-components and css modules